As a blogger having an email list should be essential. I was actually quite reluctant to start an email list when I first started blogging.

-Then I realised I needed to offer a freebie.
+Then I realized I needed to offer a freebie.
 So I started to advertise my free Pinterest design guide and Pinterest group board list, both in my sidebar and in most posts.

 This is a lot better, but the conversion rate is still below average.

-I realised that I needed specific opt ins depending on what post my readers were on, to really engage them.
+I realized that I needed specific opt-ins depending on what post my readers were on, to really engage them.

 For my post on Facebook groups, I wrote a really detailed post all about how helpful Facebook groups were for bloggers and how to use them.
 Then I offered a freebie of 30 Facebook groups for bloggers as a subscriber freebie.

-This opt in actually performs above average, and should technically mean if 2,940 people see it I will get 60 subscribers.
+This opt-in actually perform above average, and should technically mean if 2,940 people see it I will get 60 subscribers.

 And that’s because I told my readers about how good Facebook groups are beforehand.
 They already thought they should join some after reading my post.
-But I was at hand to save them time with my opt in a freebie.
+But I was at hand to save them time with my opt-in freebie.

 Note that for some blogs, a low conversion rate won’t matter as much.
-But for my niche, I mostly make money through affiliate marketing for blogging courses and similar items.
+But for my niche, I mostly make money through affiliate marketing.
 So it’s better for me to have a really engaged and specific email list.